Troublesome12/Secure-Overlay-Chat-Protocol/README.txt

 ---------------------------------------------------------
 Overview
 ---------------------------------------------------------
-The Secure Overlay Chat Protocol (SOCP) is a distributed chat application that allows multiple servers and users to communicate securely across a peer-to-peer mesh.
+The Secure Overlay Chat Protocol (SOCP) is a distributed, RSA-secured chat framework designed for confidential and authenticated communication across a peer-to-peer mesh of servers and users.

-It focuses on privacy, authentication, and message integrity using strong encryption.
+Each user connects to a local SOCP server, and all servers form a federated overlay where the Master server acts as the authoritative registry for user identities and public keys.

-The system uses RSA-4096 for encryption and signing, ensuring that every direct message, file transfer, and public announcement is verifiable and tamper-proof.
-Each user connects to a local server, and all servers in the mesh synchronize through the Master server.
+All data exchanged — including messages, announcements, and file transfers — is protected through pure RSA-4096 cryptography (OAEP for encryption and PSS for signing), ensuring authenticity and integrity across the network without using any symmetric key wrapping.

 !!!
 VULNERABILITY INJECTED — FOR STUDY PURPOSE !!!